cgroll/copula_theory/graph_theory/graph_intro.md

   $$v_{j}$$ to a leaf node are called descendants of $$v_{j}$$
 - **leaf** node: a vertex $$v$$ without children

+# R-Vines: graph theoretic perspective

+## Graph theoretic perspectives

+An R-Vine can be fully characterized in several ways:

+- a set of rooted trees:
+  - one conditioning tree per variable
+- a set of trees:
+  - original vine representation
+  - one tree per layer
+  - edges become vertices in next layer

+## Visualization

+Furthermore, it can be perceived and visualized in a number of ways:

+- a set of conditioning trees (unique)
+- original vine representation (unique)
+- a graph of differing complexity: (non-unique representation!)
+  - fully connected: all conditional links are shown
+  - partly connected: only first layers are shown

 References<a name="refs"></a>
 ---------